-Calls for research funding from the Royal Historical Society: seven current programmes
+Calls for research funding from the Royal Historical Society: three current programmes

-The Society currently invites applications for the following four schemes — open to historians across a range of career stages — with closing dates between 11 July and 5 September 2025.
+The Society currently invites applications for the following three schemes — open to historians across a range of career stages and backgrounds — with a closing date of 5 September 2025.
 For further information on each programme, eligibility and how to apply please follow the links below.

 Closing dates in September 2025